ShashaAde/Domain-Network-Project/README.md

   ![Screenshot 2024-11-23 174231](https://github.com/user-attachments/assets/8b8d4a25-fb4f-4312-a338-a265639bc5d9)

-  To avoid the VMware disk error, after creating the virtual machine I then addded in the ISO file for Windows Server 2019.
+  To avoid the VMware disk error, after creating the virtual machine I then added in the ISO file for Windows Server 2019.

   ![Screenshot 2024-11-23 174355](https://github.com/user-attachments/assets/93984941-1fe0-4cef-b919-b0d1ba7e0fff)